 - Bathymetry overviews—Overviews need to be built for the Bathymetry Data Index.

-- Invalid or missing Bathymetry Data Index—The Bathymetry Data Index may not be up to date if the user chooses not to update the Bathymetry Data Index automatically to speed up the dataset import process.
+- Invalid or missing Bathymetry Data Index—The Bathymetry Data Index is missing datasets or the Bathymetry Data Index itself is missing.

-- Click Repair Selected to run the automated repairs for the errors you chose.
+- Click Repair Selected to repair any discovered errors you chose to fix.